 Saar’s work has been shown in dozens of solo and group exhibitions throughout the United States, especially in California and New York as well as in Japan, Austria, and Australia.
 She was included in the 1993 Whitney Biennial and has won numerous grants and awards.
 She won two Artist Fellowships from the National Endowment for the Arts, and two Joan Mitchell Foundation Awards among many others.

-Her work is in the permanent collections of the Baltimore Art Museum, Birmingham Museum of Art, Hirschhorn Museum and Sculpture Garden, Los Angeles County Museum of Art, Metropolitan Museum of Art, New York’s Museum of Modern Art, Smithsonian Institution, Studio Museum in Harlem, Walker Art Center, and Whitney Museum to name a few.
+Her work is in the permanent collections of the Baltimore Art Museum, Birmingham Museum of Art, Hirschhorn Museum and Sculpture Garden, Los Angeles County Museum of Art, Metropolitan Museum of Art, New York’s Museum of Modern Art, Smithsonian Institution, Studio Museum in Harlem, Walker Art Center, and Whitney Museum of American Art to name a few.